 It came out last year in the midst of the pandemic when many of us were unsure if we’d ever travel again.
 But even against that backdrop, I knew I needed to write it.

 Solo travel can be transformative for all women, but for women of colour – and in particular black women – it holds special meaning.
 Many black women are used to living with othering and discrimination in their home countries and so, escaping on a solo trip away can be incredibly freeing.
 Solo travel on our own terms is a tool of self-control – a way to escape and author our very own travel narrative.

 For black women, escaping on a solo trip can be incredibly freeing

-Yet many black women are scared to travel solo.
+Yet many black women are scared to travel solo, even with solo travel for women on the rise.
 For centuries, the world has dictated to black women how they should live, move and exist.
 In the age of Empire, black and brown bodies were forced to toil in fields and farms, seen only as tools for capitalist production, with women forced to endure the added threat of sexual violence.

 The concept of leisure time for black women, quite simply, did not exist until fairly recently.
 And today, we still see that those who enjoy the greatest freedom of movement are often white and wealthy, with huge socio-economic barriers blocking access to solo travel for ethnic-minority groups.